-Tisagenlecleucel (Kymriah®) is approved by the FDA for treatment of pediatric and adolescent patients with B-cell precursor acute lymphoblastic leukemia (B-ALL), based on this drug's remarkable success in early clinical trials.
+Tisagenlecleucel (Kymriah®) is approved by the FDA for treatment of pediatric and adolescent patients with B-cell precursor acute lymphoblastic leukemia (B-ALL).
+The FDA's decision was based on this drug's remarkable success in early clinical trials.

-Disease distribution in this population and treatment regimens prior to CAR T-cell therapy will be different from that for adults.
+Disease distribution in this population and treatment regimens prior to CAR T-cell therapy will be different from those that exist for adults.
 These factors may be important to consider when assessing potential differences in response rates and the toxicity profile.
 It is important to discuss such issues with members of your healthcare team to learn how treatment of children with CAR T-cell therapy may differ from the treatment of adults.

 For pediatric and young adult patients who qualify for a CAR T-cell therapy clinical trial, the process of enrolling in a trial is often much slower than it is for adults.
-This is due to the need to demonstrate the drug's safety and tolerability in adults before its use can be studied in younger patients.
+This is due to the need to demonstrate the drug's safety and tolerability in adults before it can be studied in younger patients.